EchoMAV/docs/docs/echopilot_ai.md

 This design philosophy achieves multiple goals:

 1. For integrated vehicle solutions, it is often desired to design a custom carrier board to add additional components, minimize cables/wiring, integrate power distribution.
 In this case, our design allows you to design a carrier board (using the provided Carrier Board as a reference design) and in production products use only the EchoPilot AI board.
-2. A stacked solution minimizes X-Y size in exchance for moving into the Z axis, which is an acceptable compromise for most uncrewed vehicles.
+2. A stacked solution minimizes X-Y size in exchange for moving into the Z axis, which is an acceptable compromise for most uncrewed vehicles.
 3. Moving the switching power regulators to the Carrier board reduced noise near the sensitive sensors on EchoPilot AI board.
-4. A stacked design is more future proof, as periperals can often be added to the Carrier Board without a re-design of the EchoPilot AI main board.
+4. A stacked design is more future proof, as peripherals can often be added to the Carrier Board without a re-design of the EchoPilot AI main board.

 ## Quickstart Guide